distro/distro.github.com/en/docs/packo/index.md

   `sandbox` to be able to do so.
 Read `sandbox`'s documentation to know how.

 * If you can't install `sandbox` and `fakeroot` you can use packo anyway, just don't use the protected syntax (packo `<command>`) but use
-  `packo-<command>` which is the not secure way.
+  `packo-<command>` which is the unsecure way.
 I suggest getting `sandbox` and `fakeroot` anyway because packages could do something harmful by mistake or on purpose, you can never know.

 It's slow as hell :(
 --------------------